History of Munich: Postwar Munich

 After American occupation in 1945, Munich was completely rebuilt following a meticulous and—by comparison to other war-ravaged German cities—rather conservative plan which preserved its pre-war street grid.

 In 1957 Munich's population passed the one million mark.
 In 1958 Munich hosted the Chess Olympiad.

-Munich was the site of the 1972 Summer Olympics, during which Israeli athletes were assassinated by Palestinian terrorists (see Munich massacre), when terrorist gunmen from the Palestinian "Black September" group took hostage members of the Israeli Olympic team.
+Munich was the site of the 1972 Summer Olympics, during which Israeli athletes were massacred by Palestinian terrorists (see Munich massacre), when terrorist gunmen from the Palestinian "Black September" group took hostage members of the Israeli Olympic team.
 A rescue attempt by the West German government was unsuccessful and resulted in the deaths of the eleven Israeli hostages, five of the terrorists, and one German police officer.

 Several games of the 1974 World Cup were also held in the city, including the German triumph against the Netherlands in a legendary final.
 Several games of the 2006 World Cup were also held in Munich.

 In 1992 Munich's new airport was inaugurated and the inauguration of the Neue Messe, the new exhibition centre on the site of the former airport of Riem, took place in 1998.